How do we hold a parent governor election?

 Yes, as long as it is permitted by your “appropriate authority”.
 I have written a complete, step-by-step guide to holding online governor elections.

 The law says schools may offer an opportunity to vote by “electronic means”.
 However this cannot be the only form of voting offered so a completely online or virtual vote is not permitted; postal votes must still be available.
-This can include delivery by hand; for example, a parent dropping off a vote in reception or voting by pupil post.

 “The arrangements must provide for every person who is entitled to vote to have an opportunity to do so by post.
 “Post” includes delivery by hand.